Blaz-Strusnik/dockerReact_beginner/README.md

-    - then make a change in your code and see the changes automagicaly take afect in the browser, this is achived with docker volumes in docker-compose.yml file (of course if everything is working as it should :) )
+    - then make a change in your code in /src/App.js and see the changes automagicaly take afect in the browser, this is achived with docker volumes in docker-compose.yml file (of course if everything is working as it should :) )